Privacy choices

 Quick overview

-Hue Codex Image Eyedropper is a free browser-based tool for sampling HEX colors from a local image.
-It processes the image in the browser, lets you click pixels on the canvas preview, shows each sampled HEX value with canvas coordinates and contrast on white, and exports a copy-ready list of sampled colors.
+Hue Codex Image Eyedropper is a free browser-based tool for sampling precise colors from a local image.
+It processes the image in the browser, previews the source-image pixel under the cursor with a magnified loupe, lets you pin samples, shows HEX, RGB, HSL, OKLCH, source coordinates, and best readable text, then exports copy-ready handoff data.

 • Images are processed in the browser rather than sent to a server by the tool.